-SAFETY DEVICES
+9.2 SAFETY DEVICES

-- Check that all safety devices and covers of the machine are correctly installed. - Ensure that damaged safety devices and covers are repaired before you start the machine. - Use all safety devices as prescribed, e.g. the safety lever for the work hydraulic system (see opposite figure) and the safety belt.

-Do not remove any of the safety devices e.g. the protective grid above the fan (see opposite figure).
-Safety devices must be kept in perfect condition.
+- Check that all safety devices and covers of the machine are correctly installed. - Ensure that damaged safety devices and covers are repaired before you start the machine. - Use all safety devices as prescribed, e.g. the safety lever for the work hydraulic system (see opposite figure) and the safety belt. - You must not remove any safety device, such as the protective grid above the ventilator (see opposite figure).
+These devices must always be kept in a perfect condition.

-EMERGENCY EXIT
+9.3 EMERGENCY EXIT